Fall hunting seasons starting up in North Dakota

 Some other hunting seasons that open in September are: sharp-tailed grouse, ruffed grouse, partridge and squirrel -- Saturday, Sept.
 11; youth deer -- Friday, Sept.
 17; youth waterfowl and sandhill crane -- Saturday, Sept.
 18; and early resident waterfowl -- Saturday, Sept.
 25.

-This Wednesday marks the date that a federal duck stamp is required for waterfowl hunters 16 and older.
+Wednesday marked the date that a federal duck stamp is required for waterfowl hunters 16 and older.
 Waterfowl includes ducks, geese, swans, mergansers and coots.
 The stamp plus shipping and handling costs $27.

 This year’s 2021-22 federal duck stamp is available for electronic purchase through the Game and Fish website or at license vendors registered with the department’s licensing system.
 Physical stamps are not available at North Dakota license vendors but can still be purchased at many U.S. Postal Service offices.